farzam-azhar7777/code-challenge/README.md

 _Assessing: Front end skills.
 Basic UX and UI Instinct.
 Ability to leverage CSS / HTML / JavaScript to build an engaging and reactive UI._

+### **☐ Add branding with logo and banner image **

+Companies should be able to add a logo of suitable size and also a banner image for their show page.
+Image should be responsive.
+Add the logo on the top left and banner image below to the title and description.
+Whitlist the valid extensions for the images.
+Limit the size so that we do not bloat the server.
+(Bonus: Directly upload the image from client side.)

+_Assessing: Rails skills with best practices and front end UI/UX skills.

 ### **☐ Include test coverage for all your changes**

 For all functionality extend or add tests from existing tests.